Sisely Treasure

-Sisely Dove Treasure (born November 28, 1982) is an American singer and dancer, notable for the song "All Around the World" released by DreamWorks Records in July 2003 and appearing in Billboard Magazine's Top 40 Dance charts the same year.
-"Morning Star", another song off the Punk Debutante album, made top ten on Billboards dance chart.
+Sisely Dove Treasure (born November 28, 1982) is an American singer and dancer, notable for the song "All Around the World" released by DreamWorks Records in July 2003 and appearing in Billboard magazine's top 40 dance charts the same year.
+"Morning Star", another song off the Punk Debutante album, made the top ten on the Billboard dance chart.
 In 2008, she became one of three vocalists for the rock group Shiny Toy Guns.
-In 2011, she released her solo single, "That You Like."
+In 2011, she released her solo single, "That You Like".
 On November 28, a preview video of a new single titled "Million Hands" was released on her official YouTube page.
 She was born in Long Beach, California and currently lives in Los Angeles.

 Career

 Cooler Kids

 Before Treasure's appearance on the Pussycat Dolls reality TV show, she formed the music group Cooler Kids with producer and performer Kaz Gamble.
 Treasure had the opportunity to work with several record labels, including DreamWorks Recordings, Audacious Records and Teenacide Records, and released a debut album, entitled Punk Debutante, in which the chart-entering single "All Around the World" was published.
 She has co-written and sung on songs "The Grass is Greener" and "Common Ground" by Dave Audé and Tall Paul.

 Sisely Treasure was also a member of all the all-girl pop-punk, j-pop-ish group The Holograms, at which time they had a chart buster on Billboard top garage Hits "Are you ready for it".